 - Making ceramic membranes for converting CO2 into useful products

 - Using NRM to study the properties of fluids in motion

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Mechanical Engineering program is no different.
 To ensure that you start your application on the right foot, please review the admissions requirements for the Mechanical Engineering program.
-This includes any additional deadlines that the Mechanical and Industrial Engineering department may have aside from the Graduate School, which does practice rolling admissions.
+This includes any additional deadlines that the Norm Abjornson College of Engineering may have aside from the Graduate School, which does practice rolling admissions.